-The W. L. Eury Appalachian Collection is considered by many to be western North Carolina’s most comprehensive genealogical resource.
-Although its focus is on the Appalachian region, the Library also collects genealogical resources from areas relevant to the migration patterns of Appalachian residents, such as non-Appalachian Pennsylvania and Virginia.
+The W. L. Eury Appalachian Collection is a comprehensive genealogical resource for Western North Carolina.
+Although its focus is on the Appalachian region, the Collection also holds genealogical resources from areas relevant to the migration patterns of Appalachian residents, such as non-Appalachian Pennsylvania and Virginia.

 Sometimes beginning genealogists are overwhelmed by names and dates and do not know where to begin.
 Below are links to a list of questions composed by a genealogist to help guide researchers and a brief bibliography of genealogy manuals.

 For the best results from the online catalog, use the Advanced Search.
 Type the county and state in the open fields at the top.
 Choose “ASU App Coll” for location.
 You may further restrict your selections by material type (book, video, microfilm) and date; however, that is often unnecessary.